yavin-dev/docs/pages/guide/03-start.md

 -   ***Firefox***
 -   ***Safari***

-About data ingestion and data sources
+Overview
 --------------------------------------------------------------
 Before you can use Yavin to **visualize and analyze data**, you need to define your **semantic model** and database configuration in Elide.
-You do so by defining a data source and including the database connection configuration itself and its schema.

 ### Data source dialects
 Elide analytic APIs **generate SQL queries** against your target database(s).
 Elide must be **configured with a Dialect** to correctly generate native SQL that matches the database grammar.
 Elide supports the following dialects by default: